Eskpil/Eskpil/README.md

 Right now I am learning about the low levels of the operating system.
 Like the compilers, kernels, runtimes, libc etc.

+I can't endure frontend development so if I am to do anything with web it must be backend.
+I will pretty publicly express my hatred for the modern web, and no. Web3 is not the answer.
+You will probably be able to read about it soon.

 I use languages like:

 * Rust